Deciding to push on with some relaxed cruising in Cuba as time is melting away.

 Cayo Frances: 22°37.595’N 79°13.727’W

-As the morning is now lost, decided to do a short sail just to make it feel as if we were actually moving in the right direction.
+As the morning is now lost, decide on a short sail just to make it feel as if we’re actually moving in the right direction.

 The northern part of Cuba is an archipelago bursting with beautiful cays, ribbon reefs, and poorly or uncharted waters.
-Local knowledge is imperative here as we were about to learn…
+Local knowledge is imperative here as we are about to learn…

-The problem with cruising in this area is that everything (charts, etc.) is so outdated, vague, or non-existent that it is extremely difficult to find safe anchorages.
-You can be in 200+metres of water (no Depth Sounder reading) then suddenly, you’re in 5-metres of water…a little disconcerting with reef around.
+The problem with cruising in this area is that everything (charts, information) is so outdated, vague, or non-existent that it is extremely difficult to find safe anchorages.
+You can be in 200+metres of water (no Depth Sounder reading) then suddenly, you’re in 3-metres of water…a little disconcerting with reef around.